JoshuaC09/EmployeeListApp/README.md

-follow this step by step to fully understand and run the application

-To Start use this repository clone it first after you clone open the "Employee.List.App.Client" folder find and open  "EmployeeListApp.Client.sln" solution after opening to the visual studion code  at the top of the buttons fine "Tools" find " Nuget Package Manager" under that button find and click Package Manager solution
+**Employee List Application Setup Guide**
+This guide will walk you through the process of setting up and running the Employee List Application.
+Follow these steps carefully to ensure proper setup of both the backend and frontend components.

+**Backend Setup:**
+1. Clone the repository to your local machine.
+2. Navigate to the "Employee.List.App.Client" folder.
+3. Open the "EmployeeListApp.Client.sln" solution in Visual Studio.
+4. Set up the database:
+    a.
+In Visual Studio, go to Tools > NuGet Package Manager > Package Manager Console.
-Change first the default project to "EmployeeListApp.DataAccess" before running this command
+    b.
+Change the default project to "EmployeeListApp.DataAccess".

-" Add-Migration <NameOfMigration> "
-Update-Database

-Or run this if cannot find change project default.
+    c.
+Run the following commands:
+    "Add-Migration InitialMigration"
+    "Update-Database"

+    Note: If you encounter issues, try this alternative command:
-"Add-Migration <NameOfMigration> -Project EmployeeListApp.DataAccess"
+    "Add-Migration InitialMigration -Project EmployeeListApp.DataAccess"

-Note change the <NameOfMigration> with your desired migration name
+5. Set up the stored procedure:
+    a.
+Open SQL Server Management Studio.
+    b.
+Connect to your database.
+    c.
+Execute the following SQL script to create the stored procedure:

+    USE EmployeeDb;
+    GO

-after migration open SQl Server Management Studion  run this sql script " CREATE PROCEDURE dbo.sp_SearchEmployees
+    CREATE PROCEDURE dbo.sp_SearchEmployees
         @searchPattern NVARCHAR(100)
     AS
     BEGIN
         SET NOCOUNT ON;

-    SELECT
-        EmployeeId,
-        FirstName,
-        LastName,
-        MiddleName,
-        Email,
-        Address,
-        PhoneNumber,
-        Salary,
-        Status,
-        Gender
-    FROM
-        dbo.Employees
-    WHERE
+        SELECT EmployeeId, FirstName, LastName, MiddleName, Email, Address, PhoneNumber, Salary, Status, Gender FROM dbo.Employees
-        LOWER(CONCAT(
+        WHERE LOWER(CONCAT(
             COALESCE(FirstName, ''),
             COALESCE(LastName, ''),
             COALESCE(MiddleName, ''),